A cup that you can drink out of, and then eat.

 Well, like in almost every case, it turns out that recycling these so-called recyclable cups is a lot more difficult than you might think.

-But in the recycling process, separating and breaking these materials down becomes mighty tricky and so it can realistically only be done properly at a specialist recycling plant.
+But in the recycling process, separating and breaking these materials down becomes mighty tricky and so it can really only be done properly at a specialist recycling plant.

 Believe it or not, these kinds of recycling plants do already exist and are in place to solve the issue, however, the real problem lies with how we can actually get our cups to these plants.